OfficeChromatography/2LabsToGo-Eco/README.md

 ### 2. Clone the 2LabsToGo-Eco repository
-The simplest way to clone a git repository is opening a terminal, then go to the directory where you would like to have the 2LabsToGo-Eco folder.
+The simplest way to clone a git repository (internet access required!) is opening a terminal, then go to the directory where you would like to have the 2LabsToGo-Eco folder.

 E.g.
 ```bash